-Signs and symptoms at three months of pregnancy
+Signs and symptoms at 3 months

 - It is vital that every woman gets to know and understand these changes to help them stay calm when they occur.

-In some cases, pregnancy may go undetected in the first trimester, being aware of these 3rd-month pregnancy signs may help some women know that they are pregnant.
+In some cases, pregnancy may go undetected in the first trimester, being aware of these 3rd-month signs may help some women know that they are pregnant.

 1. Weight gain